crate/cratedb-guide/docs/integrate/mysql/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use CrateDB Toolkit
+:::{grid-item-card} Load data from MySQL/MariaDB.
-:link: mysql-tutorial
+:link: mysql-usage
 :link-type: ref
 Load data from MySQL into CrateDB using CrateDB Toolkit.
 :::

-:::{grid-item-card} Tutorial: Use SQL and CSV
+:::{grid-item-card} Use SQL and CSV
 :link: mysql-import-csv
 :link-type: ref
 Manually export CSV from MySQL, and import into CrateDB, all using SQL.